pingcap/docs-tidb-operator/en/pd-recover.md

 kubectl -n ${namespace} exec -it ${cluster_name}-pd-0 -- ./pd-ctl config placement-rules show
 ```

-Now TiDB cluster is recovered.
+Now the TiDB cluster is recovered.

 ## Scenarios 2: All PD nodes are down and cannot be recovered